-There are several ways to think about how best to get a small business loan, how much to apply for and how the funds will be deployed in your business.
+There are several ways to think about how best to get a small business loan.
+How much do you apply for and how the funds will be deployed in your business?

-As business success is often attributed to critical thinking, one approach to help guide your decision making process when applying for business funding is to determine what date in the future will your business (as a result of the funding) increase revenue.
+Business success is often attributed to critical thinking.
+Here’s one approach to help guide your decision making process.
+When applying for business funding, determine the future date your business will (as a result of the funding) increase revenue.
 In short, how do you identify the the ‘inflection point‘ in your business post funding when you can see the increase sales, efficiency or profitability from the business loan and the lender is repaid.

 This can be easy to identify in cashflow forecasts where revenues begin to increase as a result of more sales.
 For example, having increased inventory at a jewelry store can result in more sales transactions as customers have greater choice.
 Doctor clinics can see improved profitability gained in new medical equipment purchased or a restaurant expansion can result in greater capacity of seating and more turnover of tables to increase revenues.

-Before applying for your business loan, you should determine when this inflection point will occur and then begin to write the business plan accordingly.
-Following on from this, your business plan should also provide the lender with insight as to the timing of when you will need the business funding and for how long.
-An important part of the process is to be able to have a clear vision as to what you are going to do with the money.
+Before applying for business funding, you should determine when this inflection point will occur.
+When you do, begin to write the business plan accordingly.
+Your business plan should also provide insight as to when and how long you will need funding.
+An important part of the process is to to have a clear vision of how the funds will be spent.

-A major objective of your business plan is to create confidence in the lender that you know what you are doing and that that you will be able to pay them back.
-To do this, a business plan and financial forecasts that explain how you plan to reach this point of inflection is key.
-In other words, be sure to show the lender how the business makes money with the use of the proceeds from the small business loan.
+A major objective of your business plan is to create confidence in the lender.
+Confidence that you know what you are doing and that that you will be able to pay them back.
+To do this, a business plan and financial forecasts that explain how you reach this inflection point is key.
+In other words, be sure to answer the following question.
+How does the business makes money with the use of the proceeds from the small business loan?

 1. Local Marketing During High Seasons

-For businesses that are impacted by visitors to a particular area for a short period of time each year, it is often necessary to advertise more frequently during those peak visitor periods.
-Visitors to your business region will read local newspapers, see outdoor advertising or be drawn to marketing brochures distributed in their hotels or motels offering promotions.
+For seasonal businesses, it is often necessary to advertise more frequently during those peak visitor periods.
+Visitors to your region will read local newspapers and see outdoor advertising.
+They might also be drawn to marketing brochures distributed in their hotels or motels.

 View a video testimonial from Gregg LaPenna, owner of Whales Tale Oyster Bar & Seafood Grill, who speaks about the need for local marketing and his experience with United Capital Source in applying for a small business loan.